 Is it possible to find cheap flights for last-minute getaway deals?
 Yes, it is, if you know where to look.
 Check out these six strategies to find last-minute getaways, then start packing.

 1. Compare fares

-Avoid Fridays and Sundays: The cheapest days to fly are usually Tuesday, Wednesday and Saturday.
-Most expensive days are usually Fridays and Saturdays.
+Avoid Fridays and Sundays: The cheapest days to fly are usually Tuesday, Wednesday and Saturday while the most expensive days are usually Fridays and Saturdays.
 Notice we say ‘usually’ because this is not always true.
 But often, a relatively cheap getaway itinerary might be a Saturday departure and a Tuesday return.

-Try connecting flights: You can often save as much as 50% or more if you add a stop to your route, especially on certain long-haul flights.
-Airlines often factor in what we call a ‘convenience fee’ for non-stop flights and most of us willingly pay it.
-If you don’t mind a little inconvenience – including a longer travel day – you could save big.
+Check prices for connecting flights: You can sometimes save as much as 50% or more on your flight by adding a stop to your route, especially on certain long-haul flights.
+Airlines often factor in a ‘convenience fee’ for non-stops which most of us happily pay but if you don’t mind the inconvenience of a longer travel day, you could save big.
 Just be sure to price both non-stops and connecting flights because there will be times when nonstops are cheaper, especially on short hops.

 Summer season: If you want to get away in summer, wait until late August or even early September; by then, expensive peak season prices have dropped to fall levels and you will see significant savings.

 Other seasons: Fly throughout the fall and winter for exceptional savings as long as you avoid big holiday periods like Christmas, New Year’s, and in the U.S., Thanksgiving.

 6. Pack light